jonyach/printf/README.md

 ### Working on 0x11.
 C - printf project (group project)

-Hello, welcome to our first group project, we're replicating the printf() fucntion from the C Standard Library.
+Hello, welcome to our first group project, we are making a replica of the printf() fucntion from the C Standard Library.

+This is a first collaborative project of perisamondi and jonyach

 ## Introduction to the project